astronomer/docs/astro/install-aws.md

 After you've created the cross-account IAM role for Astro, contact [Astronomer support](https://cloud.astronomer.io/support).
 Astronomer support will finish creating the cluster in your AWS account.

 This process can take some time.
-Wait for confirmation that the installation was successful before proceeding to the next step.
+Wait for confirmation from Astronomer support that the cluster has been created before creating a Deployment.

 If you submitted a VPC peering request, you'll need to accept the request from Astronomer after Astro is installed.
 To accept the request, see [Create a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html).